If you start counting Rubber Plant Benefits, you may get tired but this splendid rubber plant tree will not.

-Dormant season: Winter; less waters (once or twice a month depending upon need)
+Dormant season: Winter; less water (once or twice a month depending upon need)

-Don’t make the plant standing in water filled pot.
-In growing season or in dry conditions, you may water once or twice a week but be careful especially in winter.
+Don’t make the plant standing in the water-filled pot.
+In the growing season or in dry conditions, you may water once or twice a week but be careful especially in winter.

-If you over water your plant, it may be susceptible of root rot.
+If you overwater your plant, it may be susceptible to root rot.

-Rubber plant is quite temperature sensitive plant.
-Just like other care check points, temperature is also a worthy one.
+Rubber plant is quite a temperature-sensitive plant.
+Just like other care checkpoints, the temperature is also a worthy one.

-Generally, it prefers humid environment because of its tropical origin and doesn’t like hotter conditions.
+Generally, it prefers a humid environment because of its tropical origin and doesn’t like hotter conditions.

-Plant will happily grow if you keep temperature between 10-30oC.
-In hotter environment, plant will not be able to sustain its turgidity.
+The plant will happily grow if you keep the temperature between 10-30oC.
+In a hotter environment, the plant will not be able to sustain its turgidity.

-In winter, it can withstand temperature as low as 4oC.
+In winter, it can withstand temperatures as low as 4oC.

-There is not much need of fertilization to rubber plant but like other indoor plants, best time to fertilize is during growing season.
+There is not much need for fertilization to rubber plants but like other indoor plants, the best time to fertilize is during the growing season.